astronomer/docs/astro/set-up-data-lineage.md

 ### Verify Setup

 To test that lineage was configured correctly on your Databricks cluster, run a test Spark job on Databricks.
-After your job runs, open the **Lineage** tab in the Cloud UI and go to the **Rims** page.
-If your configuration is successful, you'll see your Spark job appear in the table of most recent runs.
+After your job runs, click **Lineage** in the Cloud UI and then click **Runs** in the left menu.
+If your configuration is successful, your Spark job appears in the table of most recent runs.
 Click a job run to see it within a lineage graph.

 ## OpenLineage and dbt